Dubai Property Investment: Transport & Infrastructure Guide (2025)

 Taxis in Dubai are plentiful, easily recognisable, and available 24/7.
 You can hail one on the street or book via the Careem app.
 The fleet includes standard cabs, ladies and family taxis with female drivers, and limousine services for a more luxurious experience.
 Standard fares begin at AED 12, with a per-kilometre charge.

 Private ride-hailing services like Uber and Careem are also popular, offering competitive pricing and convenient in-app payment options.
 Looking ahead, Dubai is pioneering futuristic transport, with plans to introduce driverless taxis to reduce accidents and launch flying taxi services by 2026, initially connecting Downtown Dubai, the airport, Dubai Marina, and Palm Jumeirah.
+These innovations further solidify Dubai's reputation as a forward-thinking city, appealing to Dubai property investment.

 Driving in Dubai: Road Network and Costs